auerpauer/Whole-Exome-Seq_Gene-Burden/README.md

 # Whole Exome Sequencing: Gene Burden
-Which genes have the most meaningful mutations in your set of whole exome seq samples?
+Which genes have the most meaningful variants in your set of whole exome seq samples?

 ### WHAT'S GOING ON HERE?
-The general idea of "gene burden" is finding those genes that have a significant number of meaningful mutations among your samples that may have a causative effect on the phenotype of interest.
-So, what is a meaningful mutation?
+The general idea of "gene burden" is finding those genes that have a significant number of meaningful variants among your samples that may have a causative effect on the phenotype of interest.
+So, what is a meaningful variant?
 Great question!
 I wish I had a quick description.
 But, really, that's up to you to decide.
-These scripts make the following assumptions of what a meaningful mutation is:
+These scripts make the following assumptions of what a meaningful variant is:
 1. The variant frequency in the ExAC databases is lower than a given threshold.
 You decide what the threshold is at run-time.
 2. RefSeq annotation must annotate the variant as being either exonic or splicing.
 3. RefSeq annotation must NOT annotate the variant as synonymous or unknown.
 4. Optionally, RefSeq annotation can be used to filter out non-frameshift deletions.
 You decide at run-time if you want this filtering turned on.

 If all of these filters are passed, then the mutation is classified according to the following criteria:
-1. Loss-of-Function: RefSeq annotates the variant as "stoploss", "stopgain", "splicing" or "frameshift".
+1. Loss-of-Function: RefSeq annotates the variant as "stopgain", "splicing" or "frameshift".
-2. Deleterious: Either CADD score is 15 or greater or metaSVM score is "D"(eleterious).
-You choose which method to use at run-time.
+2. Deleterious: The variant is a nonframeshift insertion or deletion.
+Or the variant causes a "stoploss".
+Or the variant is a non-synonymous SNV and either a) CADD score is 15 or greater or  b) metaSVM score is "D" (for deleterious).
+You choose which of the two methods to use at run-time.
-3. Missense: The default classification if the other two criteria are not true.
+3. Missense: This is the default classification if the other two criteria are not met.
 Remember, we have already filtered out all mutations that we are not interested in.
 All remaining mutations must receive a classification.

-The results of these filters and classifications are saved to a file that has the counts for all variant types, under all conditions for each gene..
+The results of these filters and classifications are saved to a file that has the counts for all variant types, under all conditions for each gene.
 You must also run these filters and classifications on a set of controls that are ethnically similar to your samples.
-Your samples and controls are then compared with a Fisher right-tailed test to determine which genes are significantly mutated by your samples, compared to your controls.
-The result is a tab-delimited file (which can be viewed in a spreadsheet program) that details the p-value for each classification of variant for both  "number of mutations per gene" and "number of samples that have a mutation in that gene."
+This allows you to filter out SNVs that are common to that ethnic background.
+Your samples and controls are then compared using a Fisher right-tailed test to determine which genes are significantly mutated by your samples, compared to your controls.
+The result is a tab-delimited file (which can be imkported into a spreadsheet program) that details the p-value for each classification of variant for both "number of variants per gene" and "number of samples that have a variant in that gene."
 Thus, two sets of information are counted for each gene:
 1) The total number of variants in the gene.
-2) The number of samples holding a variant in this gene.
+2) The number of samples containing a variant in this gene.

+Just to be clear, if a one or more samples contains more than one variant for a gene, these number are not going to be similar.

-These programs also track whether a variants is homozygous, heterozygous or compound-heterozygous.
+These programs also track whether variants are homozygous, heterozygous or compound-heterozygous.
 This information is included in the column names of the output file.

 The annotations used for filtering and mutation classification are better explained at: http://annovar.openbioinformatics.org/en/latest/user-guide/gene/#output-file-1-refseq-gene-annotation

 In addition to using the output file that holds the counts of mutations, another file is produced that describes information about each significant variant.
 This file is intended for further programmatic analysis, but can be viewed in a spreadsheet program, if you wish.
+This second file is very large and holds redundant data, compared to the VCF file.
+However, we deemed it necessary to create this file for further analysis.

 ### HOW DO I USE THESE PROGRAMS?
 You must first have an annotated VCF file.
 The annotations must include ExAC frequency, RefSeq annotation and metaSVM and/or CADD annotation.
 I have only used VCFs generated by the GATK pipeline and annotated with annovar.
 Your VCF file MUST include the meta-data header generated by annovar.

-You need to run two programs in order: exome_burden_script.py (once on your samples and once on your controls) and then gene_burden_fisher_exact.py.
+You need to run two programs in order: exome_burden_script.py (once on your samples and once on your controls).
+You then need to run gene_burden_fisher_exact.py, which takes the mutation counts for both your samples and their ethnic control.
 You must be running python version 2.7.5 or higher.
 These programs have NOT been written for Python 3.

 Assumptions: